Financial Conflicts of Interests

 Significant Financial Interests That Must Be Disclosed

-Significant financial interests held by you, your spouse or domestic partner, or your dependent children that must be disclosed include the following:
+Significant financial interests held by you, your spouse or domestic partner, or your dependent children that could reasonably be considered to be related to your resonsibilities at the university:

 - Publicly traded entities: Equity interest and/or compensation, the value of which exceeded $5,000 when aggregated in the previous 12 months.